Serving the Lowcountry and Coastal Empire of Georgia and South Carolina.

 If you’ve noticed your child struggling to keep up with the bustling school season, you’re not alone.
 About 10 percent of kids, or two to three students in every classroom, have learning disabilities such as dyslexia and dyscalculia.

-“The best way to describe a learning disability is something that prohibits your child from taking in and understanding information as well as other kids in their classroom,” SouthCoast Health Pediatrician Dr. Keith Seibert stated.
-“But that doesn’t mean your child is doomed to always fail at school.
-There is so much you can do to assist.”
+One of the best ways to describe a learning disability is something that prohibits your child from taking in and understanding information as well as other kids in their classroom.
+However, that doesn’t mean your child is doomed to always fail at school.
+There is so much you can do to assist.

 We’re breaking down the most common learning disabilities and giving some tips on how to ensure they don’t hold your child back this school year.